ROBOTIS-GIT/emanual/docs/en/platform/op/maintenance.md

 8. Return to ID 1 and make the ID change.
 In this case change to ID 5 by typing **wr 3 5**
 9. Return to ID 200.
 10. The ID change is done.
 [Shut down DARWIN-OP] properly, power off.
 Perform replacement, restore all connections and turn DARWIN-OP on again.
 Remember to set DARWIN-OP in the kneeling position as all actuators are connected and the demo program will run automatically.
 11. Perform the [killall] procedure to end the demo program.
-Run [DXL Monitor] and reset all Dynamixels.
+Run [DXL Monitor] and reset all DYNAMIXEL.

 [killall]: /docs/en/platform/op/development/#terminate-demo-program

-For multiple Dynamixels, you may only repeat steps 3 through 9.
-You can disconnect the actuator after step 9, connect the new Dynamixel and run from step 3 again.
+For multiple DYNAMIXEL's, you may only repeat steps 3 through 9.
+You can disconnect the actuator after step 9, connect the new DYNAMIXEL and run from step 3 again.

-Once done replacing Dynamixel(s) and settings set appropriately run [Firmware Installer].
+Once done replacing DYNAMIXEL(s) and settings set appropriately run [Firmware Installer].
 Select option 2 and you are done.
 This is an important final step because it sets the angle limits on the joints.
 DARWIN-OP is back to normal again.

-`Example 1` requires less hardware work but more programming work, as well as keeping careful track of changes made during programming and repeating the entire process for multiple Dynamixels.
+`Example 1` requires less hardware work but more programming work, as well as keeping careful track of changes made during programming and repeating the entire process for multiple DYNAMIXEL's.
 `Example 2` requires more hardware work (unscrewing/screwing disconnecting/connecting), but less on software work.

 Pick the method that most convenient for you.

-**NOTE** : The reset all procedure at the end is necessary because DXL Monitor will set the angle limits on all Dynamixels.
+**NOTE** : The reset all procedure at the end is necessary because DXL Monitor will set the angle limits on all DYNAMIXEL.
 Setting angle limits is a robot safety mechanism to prevent joints from overextending, therefore preventing damage to the robot.
 {: .notice}

 Pressing the reset button on DARWIN-OP will reset settings of the sub-controller CM-730 to default values.
 For example: